Einzelgaanger/impossible-dialogue/ADMIN_CREDENTIALS.md

 ## Step 1: Open Your Backend Dashboard

-Click "View Backend" in Lovable to access your database.
+Access the Supabase dashboard to manage your database.

 ## Step 2: Run This SQL (One Time Only)